Spectral properties of graphs associated to the Basilica group

 \section{Introduction}

 The Basilica group is a well studied example of a self-similar automata group.
 It has interesting algebraic properties, for which we refer to the work of Grigorchuk and \.Zuk, who introduced the group in~\cite{MR1902367} and studied some of its spectral properties in~\cite{MR1929716}, and of Bartholdi and Vir\'ag~\cite{MR2176547}, who proved that it is amenable but not sub-exponentially amenable.
-However the spectral properties of the Basilica do not seem to be fully accessible using the techniques introduced in the foundational papers~\cite{BG2000a,BG2000b}.
-By work of Nekrashevych~\cite{Nekbook} the Basilica group is an iterated monodromy group and has as its limit set the Basilica fractal, which is the Julia set of $z^2-1$.
+However the spectral properties of the Basilica group do not seem to be fully accessible by using the techniques introduced in the foundational papers~\cite{BG2000a,BG2000b}.
+By the work of Nekrashevych~\cite{Nekbook} the Basilica group is an iterated monodromy group and has as its limit set the Basilica fractal, which is the Julia set of $z^2-1$.
 The resistance form and Laplacian on this fractal were introduced and studied in~\cite{RogTep}, where it was proved that the spectral dimension $d_s$ of the Basilica fractal is equal to~$\frac43$.
 In this paper we combine an array of tools from various areas of mathematics to study the spectrum of the orbital Schreier graphs of the Basilica group.
 Our work is strongly motivated by recent results of Grigorchuk, Lenz, and Nagnibeda, see \cite[and references therein]{GLN1,GLN2}.
 Our results are closely related to the new substantial work \cite{dang2020self} by Dang, Grigorchuk, and Lyubich.
 In particular, our Corollary~\ref{cor-key} should be compared to \cite[Remark 1.3]{dang2020self} and, we hope, will provide a foundation for further study related to the recent preprints \cite{grigorchuk2020integrable,grigorchuk2020spectra}.

-As for self-similar groups in general, a great deal of the analysis of the Basilica group rests on an understanding the structure of its Schreier graphs and their limits.
+As for self-similar groups in general, a great deal of the analysis of the Basilica group rests on understanding the structure of its Schreier graphs and their limits.